MaTriXy/c7score/py/README.md

 # Snippet Evaluator

 1. Given a Github repo URL, prompt an LLM to find the top 10 most critical pieces of information.
-This information can be code snippets or examples. `search.ts`
+This information can be code snippets or examples. `search.py`
-2. Search the parsed code snippets (found on the Context7 website), and make sure that the important information is contained in them. `evaluator.ts`
+2. Search the parsed code snippets (found on the Context7 website), and make sure that the important information is contained in them. `evaluator.py`

 ## Search
 Uses Gemini model paired with tool-calling to determine the most important information about a library.
 The tools used are Google search and URL context (retrives the content from a link either provided in the prompt or found via Google Search).
 This effectively combines the scraping the provided url and retrieving contextual information outside of the link provided.

 ## Evaluator
-Scrapes corresponding file snippets from context7.com and compares them to the important information found in `search.ts`.
+Scrapes corresponding file snippets from context7.com and compares them to the important information found in `search.py`.

 Ideas for tests:
 * Are the snippets relevant, sensible, and free of errors -> `llm_evaluate`

-**llm_evaluate** uses an LLM to compare the context considered important in `search.ts`.
-TODO: replace with test-context-file.ts.

 * Are any of the categories in a snippet missing? -> `snippet_complete`
 * Are any code snippets very short?
 Too short or too long could indicate unhelpful docs or information such as directory structure or lists -> `code_snippet_length`
 * Are there multiple code snippets in a snippet? -> `multiple_code_snippets`